That’s me on a 2,000 Percheron draft horse named Justice, in Homer, Alaska circa 2017.

 Subscribe to my Substack, Memoir Junkie Wannabe Author, where write about my life as a writer and aspiring author.
 I review my favorite memoirs, give writing tips, and write about how hard it is to write a book.

 My story is a familiar one.
-I woke up one day and realized I needed to be more intentional with the things that bring me joy.
+I realized I needed to be more intentional with the things that bring me joy.
 It’s different for everyone.
-For some, it’s raising children, for others, it’s working on their vegetable garden.
+For some, it’s raising children, for others, it’s tending to their beloved pets or growing organic foods from a vegetable garden.

-For me, it’s discovering new adventures (and connecting with people), in the form of travel.
+For me, it’s learning through discovering new adventures (and connecting with people), mostly in the form of travel.

 I’ve been lucky enough to experience a lifetime of memorable experiences, from Thailand to Switzerland (two of my favorites) to all around the U.S.